SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 Note that this is just an indication that the remote connection details have been marshalled and calls to the remote system can be made as and when required.
 No calls have actually been made yet, as you can observe from the fact that the log output from the mocked `API_BUSINESS_PARTNER` service (in the other terminal) shows no activity.

-👉 Make a request to the `Customers` entity set again.
+👉 Make a request to the `Customers` entity set again via <http://localhost:4004/incidents/Customers>.

 Whoops!